t4d-gmbh/git-and-science/source/content/versioning_vs_reproducibility/reproduce/workflow_doc.md

 {% if slide %}####{%else%}:::{card}{%endif%} Workflow Documentation
-Clearly documenting the steps taken in the analysis to allow others to understand and replicate the process.
+Clearly document the steps taken in the analysis to allow others to understand and replicate the process.

 **How?**